yuukari/make-backup/README.md

   ```
   Your backup archive will be named like "DifferentProjectName-03_07_2021-18_21_05.7z"

-+ You can also log out of your account if you want:
++ You can also log out from your account if you want:

   ```
   > make-backup --logout